ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 An *Experiment* is an investigation that consists of a coordinated set of actions and observations designed to generate data with the goal of verifying, falsifying, or establishing the validity of a hypothesis.
 The *Experiment* entity describes the experimental setup or a protocol used for performing an omics experiment.

-The *Experiment* entity is linked to the *Sample* which implies one or more samples associated with this Experiment and the *Experimental Method* which implies one or more Experimental methods associated with this Experiment.
+The *Experiment* entity is linked to the *Sample* which implies one or more samples associated with this Experiment and the *Experiment Method* which implies one or more experiment methods associated with this Experiment.
 The outcome of an *Experiment* results in *Research Data File*.

 #### **Experiment metadata properties**